 The town church in Recz was mentioned for the first time in written sources in 1296, when the margraves Otto, Konrad and Henry passed the patronage over the temple to local cistercian sisters.
 The current building (originally dedicated to St. Catherine) was erected in the years 1352-1355, probably on the site of an earlier building destroyed in a great fire of town in 1340.
 In the fifteenth century a church tower and a vaults of the nave were added.
 In 1859, the church was completely restored, but unfortunately changed a lot of architectural details: the window frames, tracery, friezes, cornices and gables were replaced.
 In 1945 the building ceased to be a Lutheran church, and began to serve the Catholic population.

-The church is a hall building with three naves and a massive, four-storey tower, decorated with slender blendes.
-The presbytery on the eastern side is three side ended and adjacent from the south by a fifteenth-century chapel and from the north by an early modern sacristy.
-The naves are covered with gable roofs, in the corpus based on the decorated gables and the tower.
+The church is a hall structure orientated towards the sides of the world with three naves and a massive four-storey tower on the western side, decorated with slender blendes.
+The chancel on the eastern side is three side ended and has from the south the 15th century chapel and from the north a modern sacristy.
+The top is covered with gable roofs, in the corpus based on the decorated gables and the tower.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.